nathanalvares19/bash_directory_change_script/README.md

-# Bash Script + Bash Function for quick access to project directory
+# Bash Script for quick access to project directory

 Go through the setup instructions below to create a bash script/command that will change the shell path to your desired project directory.